Kushal-Barhate/Expense-Tracker/README.md

 To use this application, place all the files in same directory.
 Install requirements using command 'pip install -r requirements.txt' Run the application using command 'streamlit run "your file path" '

+The login credentials are: Username- nicholaswood,  Password- 123